-Weekly Allocation

 Year 9

-All groups
+All Year Groups

 English 5

 Mathematics 5

 Science 5

 History 2

 Geography 2

 RE 2

 MFL 3

 Option 1 2

 Option 2 2

 PE 1

 Cultural Studies 1

 Enrichment 1

-Prep 1

-Morning mastery 1

-Total 33
+Total 31

 Literacy

 Our duty is to develop students who are confident readers, writers, speakers and listeners, who value these life skills and strive to improve them.
 We recognise that it is the responsibility of all staff from all subject areas to teach literacy skills as reading, writing, speaking and listening is integral to all subjects.